ivri/kuzdra/README.md

 The phrase was popularized by Lev Uspensky in his popular science book `A Word about Words'

+More:
-More: Lewis Carroll's ``Jabberwocky'' is another example from English literature
+ - Lewis Carroll's ``Jabberwocky'' is another example from English literature
+ - Henry Allan Gleason's ``The iggle squiggs trazed wombly in the harlish hoop``

 # The data file
 The data file contains translations in about 80 languages.
 Each line has a translation followed by a corresponding language code (ISO 639-3), optionally with some extra information provided in ().